Undergraduate Teacher Education Pathway (UTEP)

 Where can I get assistance declaring an Arts and Science Major?

-Hunter College offers a variety of programs in the School of Arts and Sciences.
+Hunter College offers a variety of majors in the School of Arts and Sciences.
 You can learn more about how to declare an appropriate major on the Hunter College One Stop Office website.

 Can I register for an education course before I have been approved to join the education major?